Other Ways to Give

 use and purpose.”

-Should you like to restrict your bequest, please consult with St. Luke’s
+Should you wish to restrict your bequest, please consult with St. Luke’s

 Foundation when you make your will to be certain your intent can be accomplished.